-Employee savings plans are schemes into which sums received from incentive or profit-sharing, as well as voluntary payments by the employee and the company ("top ups"), are paid and grow.
+Employee savings plans are schemes into which sums received from incentive or profit-sharing, as well as voluntary payments by the employee and the company (" top ups "), are paid and grow.
 They must include a grant from the employer (payment of charges and/or top-ups).

 They can be set up by any company.
-These can be company savings plans (PEE) or collective pension plans (PERCO).
-Since 1/10/2019, the PERCO has been gradually replaced by the PERE-CO (collective company pension plan).
+These can be company savings plans (PEE) or a collective company pension plan (PERE-CO) (which has replaced the PERCO since 1 October 2020).

 The PEE gives employees the option to create a portfolio of securities.
-The sums paid into the PEE are frozen for 5 years.
+The sums paid into the PEE are frozen for 5 years (certain cases for early release apply).
 It is compulsory to set up a PEE for a profit-sharing agreement.

-The PERCO or the PERE-CO allow employees to create savings for themselves which are accessible when they retire.
+The PERE-CO allow employees to create savings for themselves which are accessible when they retire.
 Certain cases for early release are determined.